Skip to content

 Enable carbon and nutrient cycling between the floodplain and river through connectivity

-Maintain or increase habitat for native fish and increase their population
+Increase habitat for native fish and increase their populations

 Landscape icon